 5. Board early and explore.
 If you have the opportunity to board early, I highly recommend it so you have time to explore the ship on your own without large crowds of people.
 Usually cruisers cannot access their cabins or their checked luggage until a couple of hours before the ship sails, so everyone will be gathered in the public areas at once.
 This is a good opportunity for you to get an idea of the layout of the ship, where space is reserved for wheelchair users, where you might feel more comfortable sitting in the dining rooms, and what your favorite spaces for relaxing might be.

 6. Keep your battery fully charged.
-Some of the mega ships that are sailing today are absolutely enormous, carrying up to 6000 passengers!
+Some of the mega ships that are sailing today are absolutely enormous, carrying over 5,000 passengers!
 I’m not exaggerating when I say they are like floating cities.
 As such, spending a day at sea exploring your ship can really put a drain on your battery if you use a powered device.
 Make sure you keep an eye on your battery meter, and set aside time to charge your battery in your stateroom if necessary.
 If you are going on a shore excursion, make sure you take your charger AND your adapter with you in case you have to charge on the go.

 If you have a variable voltage charger, you only need a plug adapter when traveling abroad.
 Here’s the one that goes with me everywhere: icyber Worldwide Travel Adapter